Silhouette of two people chatting by a window

 We use automated processes to assist with efficiency and accuracy.
 Our use of automated processing includes making decisions some of which may have a legal effect or result in a similarly significant effect upon you.
 These decisions may not be reviewed in detail by any of our employees.
 Decisions which may be made or assisted by automated processes include decisions to approve or decline claims made on our policies or schemes.

 We also use automated processing/profiling to assist us in setting our prices for our insurance policies/plans.
 The price quoted to you is determined according to a range of factors and information that you provide to us that enable us to conduct profiling, for example, the age of people to be covered by the policy/plan and postcode.
 For some types of policy we may also have regard to the smoking status of people covered by the policy.
 We may also process other details that we have access to, such as the past claim history of people covered by the policy/plan.
 WPA will then use this information to calculate a premium quote.
 Most quotes are not reviewed by any of our employees before they are provided to you.
 When WPA makes an automated decision without detailed human oversight using your personal data and this decision has a legal or substantially similar effect, you have rights in relation to that decision.
 Specifically, you have the right to receive meaningful details and information about the logic involved in us coming to the decision, the right to human intervention, and the right to obtain an explanation about the decision and ultimately challenge it.
-For further details, please see of this Policy.
+For further details, please see Section 12 'Your rights in relation to the processing of your personal data' of this Policy.

 Globe icon